 Aqura Lacey: Every decision you make in life is carving your story in history.
 It is our job to decide what legacy we want to leave behind.
 It could be as simple as how you present yourself in class when younger dancers are watching to how you receive the gift of movement and what artistic liberties you take with it.
 Dance is bigger than any one person.
 We are entitled to have a voice, we are artists, but we have to always have integrity in everything we do and be very aware of the story you want to be told.

 Dance Mogul: What are you currently doing now to elevate your craft?

 Aqura Lacey: Currently, I am in a serious investigation mode.
-I have recently worked with diverse group of choreographer that really helped me to explore my limbs and capabilities.
-I am finding out more and more everyday what feels good and compliments my body.
+I have recently worked with a diverse group of choreographer that really helped me to explore my limbs and capabilities.
+I am finding out more and more every day what feels good and compliments my body.
 Taking a wide variety of classes and just sculpting my art while discovering my voice.

 Dance Mogul: Do you feel a publication like Dance Mogul is needed to connect the Professionals with the next generation to help guide them to their goals and aspirations?

 Aqura Lacey: We definitely need more publications like Dance Mogul to have more platforms to share information.
 Being in New York now and having building connections, asking questions and just observing peoples journeys have taken me so much further.
 I am not sure if I could say the same if I was in a smaller city with limited resources, opportunities, and examples.
 These publications really help to bridge a gap, answer some questions and show the reality of this dance culture.